The world’s richest painters are not only celebrated for their artistic talent but also for their massive influence on the global art market.

 4. Jasper Johns

-Interestingly, Jasper Johns stands out as the only living artist who exclusively sells paintings.
-Despite this focus, his financial success is evident.
-According to Wealth-X and Bloomberg-Businessweek, his estimated net worth amounts to $210 million.
+Jasper Johns is also notable as the only living artist known for exclusively selling paintings.
+His success in the global art market has contributed significantly to his wealth.
+According to Wealth-X and Bloomberg Businessweek, his estimated net worth is $210 million.

 3. Damien Hirst